micahflee/semiphemeral/README.md

   configure        Start the web server to configure semiphemeral delete           Delete tweets that aren't automatically or manually
                    excluded, likes, and DMs

-  delete_dms       Delete DMs that aren't available through the Twitter API excluded_export  Export tweets excluded that are excluded from deletion excluded_import  Import tweets excluded that are excluded from deletion fetch            Download all tweets/DMs stats            Show stats about tweets in the database unlike           Delete old likes that aren't available through the Twitter
+  delete_dms       Delete DMs that aren't available through the Twitter API excluded_export  Export tweets excluded that are excluded from deletion excluded_import  Import tweets excluded that are excluded from deletion fetch            Download all tweets/DMs import           Import tweets from a Twitter data export stats            Show stats about tweets in the database unlike           Delete old likes that aren't available through the Twitter
                    API